Victoria Luengo

 Victoria Luengo Saez (born 7 April 1990), also known as Vicky Luengo, is a Spanish film, television and stage actress.
 She gained recognition for her performance in the television series Riot Police (2020).

-She has since featured in films such as Girlfriends (2021), The Replacement (2021), Cork (2022), The Room Next Door (2024), and Family Affairs (2024), as well as in television series such as Red Queen.
+She has since featured in films such as Girlfriends (2021), The Replacement (2021), Cork (2022), The Room Next Door (2024), Family Affairs (2024), Bitter Christmas (2026), and The Beloved (2026) as well as in television series such as Red Queen.
 She also received industry recognition for her role in the monologue play Prima Facie.

 Life and career

 Early life and education

 Victoria Luengo Saez was born on 7 April 1990 in Palma de Mallorca, but after four years she moved with her mother and brother to Barcelona, where she was raised.
 She took an interest in acting at a young age, and she got her first role in a stage play at barely 14 years old.
 She studied acting, dance and singing at the Barcelona's Memory School.